 I had a heterotypic miscarriage and it was painful.
 Heterotypic pregnancy is when one is carrying twins, the one foetus grows in the uterus and another in the tube.
 It is rare in natural conception to have a heterotypic pregnancy, research estimates that 1 in 30,000 pregnancies are heterotypic pregnancies.

 I lost my first child on Christmas day.
 I had just finished preparing Christmas lunch and was taking a bath when I started vomiting, felt what the doctor later called ‘acute abdominal pain’.
 My 10year old son had to help me out of the bath, assist me while I was getting dressed (my mother, my husband and my nieces had gone to get some last-minute necessities for the lunch).
 My son called his dad who came rushing and took me to the hospital.

 At the ER, the doctor attending did a pregnancy test and the results were positive, she then told me that I was showing signs of an ectopic pregnancy.
 She wrote her diagnosis on my medical file and I was wheeled to the ward.

-When the gynecologist arrived, he did a sonar and reconfirmed that I was indeed pregnant but that the pregnancy was in the womb and not an ectopic pregnancy.
-He then ordered the nurse to run some tests and in the morning told me that my estrogen levels were higher than normal which meant that I was pregnant, however my estrogen levels were lower than the previous day which meant that I was having a miscarriage.
+When the gynaecologist arrived, he did a sonar and reconfirmed that I was indeed pregnant but that the pregnancy was in the womb and not an ectopic pregnancy.
+He then ordered the nurse to run some tests and in the morning told me that my oestrogen levels were higher than normal which meant that I was pregnant, however my oestrogen levels were lower than the previous day which meant that I was having a miscarriage.
 He further explained that I would undergo a ‘minor procedure’ i.e. evacuation of the womb.